Tony Siscone: Racing career

-Tony Siscone began his racing career driving go-karts from 1962-1969.
+Siscone began his racing career driving go-karts from 1962-1969.
 He and his father had 90 victories including IKF State and Regional karting titles.
-Siscone and his father, Tony Sr., competed several times in IKF National Championship go-kart events against factory backed teams, finishing 10th, 6th and 4th.
+Siscone and his father, Tony Sr., competed several times in IKF National Championship go-kart events against factory backed teams, finishing tenth, sixth and fourth.

-Tony Siscone began his stock car racing career in 1972, driving the Richie Terruso Brothers' #T3 sportsman car to 8 victories at Atlantic City Speedway and Wall Stadium.
-Siscone won his first track championship in 1974, driving the #T4 owned by his father and Tony Ruberti at the Atlantic City Speedway.
-During 1975 & 1976, Siscone drove the #65 car owned by John Lyons and powered by a Tom Skinner/Lyons Chevy racing engine to 12 victories and his 2nd Championship.
-In 1978, Siscone drove the #21X owned by Ed Brown/John Lyons to 6 wins, and the #21 owned by Sal DeBruno to 4 wins.
-The 2 cars won every race they finished, resulting in Siscone's 3rd track championship at the Atlantic City Speedway.
+Siscone began his stock car racing career in 1972, driving the Richie Terruso Brothers' No. T3 sportsman car to eight victories at Atlantic City Speedway and Wall Stadium.
+Siscone won his first track championship in 1974, driving the No. T4 owned by his father and Tony Ruberti at the Atlantic City Speedway.
+During 1975 & 1976, Siscone drove the No. 65 car owned by John Lyons and powered by a Tom Skinner/Lyons Chevy racing engine to 12 victories and his second championship.
+In 1978, Siscone drove the No. 21X owned by Ed Brown/John Lyons to six wins, and the No. 21 owned by Sal DeBruno to four wins.
+The two cars won every race they finished, resulting in Siscone's third track championship at the Atlantic City Speedway.

-From 1973-1975 Siscone struggled to get his modified stock car career on track.
-The Terruso brothers gave Siscone his first opportunity to compete in the modified ranks driving their modified #T2.
+From 1973-1975, Siscone struggled to get his modified stock car career on track.
+The Terruso brothers gave Siscone his first opportunity to compete in the modified ranks driving their modified No. T2.
 As time went on, the team realized they lacked the finances to compete with the top teams.
 During the 1975 season, Siscone and the Terruso team parted ways, and Siscone went on to drive for anyone who would to give him a chance.
-After 3 Modified seasons, Siscone had 5-top 5 finishes in 11 races, including 3 times in which he finished in second place.
-He did not, however, finish in first place in any of these races.
-Midway through the 1976 season at Wall Stadium, Siscone landed a ride in Tom Green's #71 modified.
-Siscone wheeled the "Green Machine" to 6 top 5 finishes but still failed to reach victory lane.
+After three Modified seasons, 64 starts, Siscone had only six-top-five finishes, three-second place finishes and three third place finishes and no wins.
+Midway through the 1976 season at Wall Stadium, Siscone landed a ride in Tom Green's No. 71 modified.
+Siscone wheeled the "Green Machine" to six top-five finishes but still failed to reach victory lane.